chr1sx/Discogs-Edit-Helper/README.md

 ## Disclaimer
 - This tool does not automate or submit data on your behalf.
-- It assists with formatting and extraction, and errors may occur.
+- It assists with import, formatting and extraction, and errors may occur.
 - You are solely responsible for reviewing and submitting accurate information.